How to Build a Rooftop Terrace

 - Is major reconstruction required?
-Obviously, if your roof is slanted, major reconstruction will need to happen before you can build terrace.
+Obviously, if your roof is slanted, major reconstruction will need to happen before you can build a terrace.
 Slopped roofs can be adjusted by building an external wall or cutting directly into the roof.
 If your roof is flat, the same needs and considerations will not be required.

 - Lastly, how do your neighbours feel about this project?
 In some municipalities, you may not be allowed to build a rooftop patio at all.
 If it is going to overlook their property, it will infringe on their privacy or could affect their skyline.
 Check with both your neighbours as well as local building codes to determine if you can move forward with this project in an amicable manner.

 Do does project require a transformation permit?

 In many cities and municipalities, setting up a rooftop terrace requires a transformation permit.
 It is recommended that you contact your local authorities to know which permits are needed for your project and the rules that apply alongside the permit.
 For example, in Montreal, the terrace walls cannot exceed two meters in height.
 Further, the terrace needs to be placed a few meters away from the building façade.
 Lastly, the terrace must be set up at least 1.2 meters away from the property limits.
-These elements are of extreme importance and the failure to apply for the right permit can lead to legal recourse, so do your homework.
+These elements are of extreme importance and the failure to apply for the right permits can lead to legal recourse, so do your homework.

 Determine the technical constraints to installing a rooftop terrace